kevinbeaty/mvw/doc/index.md

     MVW uses the mostly reference implementation compliant [Python-Markdown][5] with the [code hiliting][6] extension.
+    Navigation links are generated automatically.
+Index files are generated with empty content if index source files are not present.

-3. Initialize mvw at the root of your wiki
+3. Serve the wiki locally

         :::bash
-        $ mvw init

-    Creates an `.mvw` folder used for the generation of the site and to identify the site root for other commands.
-Markdown files can be created in any directory tree under the wiki root and this directory tree will be preserved when generating the site.

-4. Generate the wiki

-        :::bash
-        $ mvw generate
+        $ mvw

-    Call anywhere under the wiki root.
-MVW will search up the directory tree for the `.mvw` folder created using `mvw init`.
-A static site will be (re)generated in `.mvw/site` for the entire directory tree.
-    Markdown files will be parsed and surrounded with a template.
-Hidden files and directories are ignored.
-Everything else is simply copied.
-    Directory trees are preserved.

-    **Note**: `mvw serve` can automatically regenerate the markdown files on demand, so this command is not always required.

-5. Serve the wiki locally
+    This serves the wiki locally at <http://localhost:8000> from the current working directory.

-        :::bash
-        $ mvw serve

-    This serves the generated site at <http://localhost:8000>.
-This command can also be run in any directory under the wiki root.
-You should run `mvw generate` at least once to ensure the template files are copied and index files are generated.
 Changes to the markdown files will be regenerated automatically as they are requested.

+    You can **optionally** use `mvw init` to mark the current directory as the wiki root.
+Once you use `mvw init`, you can call `mvw` (or the alias `mvw serve`) in any directory under the wiki root and the wiki will be served from the root instead of the current directory.

+    **Note** `mvw` and `mvw serve` should **only** be used to serve your wiki locally.
+If you want to deploy your wiki, [generate][7] a static site.

 [1]: http://github.com/simplectic/mvw